 If you have a push-pull or slide valve, follow the directions above.
 If you have a DE filter, then recharge the filter with DE.

 Cartridge filters don’t have backwash valves, meaning each system differs.
 If you have a hose bib plumbed into the line, you can drain the water down to the desired level.

 Make sure to turn off the skimmer suction line to prevent air from being sucked into it and causing damage to your pump motor.

 Pool Overflowing From Rain

-Rain, by itself, normally wouldn’t harm your pool.
+Rain, by itself, usually wouldn’t harm your pool.
 However, as rain falls, it deposits pollen and other particles in the air onto the ground and into your pool.
 Any runoff into your pool will also contain contaminants, which can quickly turn your relaxing, beautiful oasis into a mess.

 Now that you know how and why your pool might overflow, we’ll continue to discuss what problems too much rain can cause.